Lead project controls planner

 I plan and forecast the construction schedules for our infrastructure projects.
 This involves working with my colleagues in the construction team and subject matter experts to identify challenging areas and determine how we can overcome them.
 I also help to estimate how long new projects will take to build.
 This information is included in commercial proposals when we bid for work.

-My first role was executive assistant to a manager at Tube Lines, a company that maintains and upgrades London’s Jubilee, Northern and Piccadilly Underground lines.
+My first role was executive assistant to a manager at Tube Lines, a company that maintained and upgraded London’s Jubilee, Northern and Piccadilly Underground lines.
 I enjoyed the construction side of transport and wanted to make a career of it so I gained training while on the job, and mentoring, and I became a field engineer.
 When I joined Bechtel, I underwent more training and expanded into the planning and costing fields.

 Transport networks are used and relied on by millions of people.
 It’s fantastic helping to build or upgrade infrastructure that is really going to make a positive difference in so many people’s lives by connecting them to new destinations and reducing their journey times.
-Being part of new megaprojects like Crossrail is exciting because the positive legacy they leave can last a century or so—and you know you were part of it.
+Being part of megaprojects like Crossrail is exciting because the positive legacy they leave can last a century and you know you were part of it.

 Find someone in the industry that can inspire and mentor you.
 You need to enjoy crunching data and working with spreadsheets, but it’s not all office work.
 Social skills are important too because you need to liaise with all of the different people who are likely to be affected by your schedules and get their input.